 Whataburger has an identity, knows what it is, and sticks to it.
-The chain specializes in burgers, is based in the Southern U.S. and was founded with one goal: make a burger so good, people will holler its name.
+The chain specializes in burgers and is based in the southern part of the U.S. It was founded with one goal: to make a burger so good that people will holler its name.

 What a burger!
 The Whataburger comes with pickles, tomatoes, lettuce, mustard, and whatever else you wish.
-One thing more fast food places should do is take a note from Whataburger and lightly toast their buns.
+One thing more fast-food places should do is take a note from Whataburger and lightly toast their buns.

 White Castle's Slider